 # Q: Can we build large-scale applications with Laravel and Vue.js?

 A: Laravel and Vue.js are ideal for developing large-scale applications due to their scalability, modular architecture, and robust ecosystems.
-Laravel handles complex backend operations, whereas Vue offers a reactive, component-based frontend that is simple to maintain and scale as your application grows.
+Laravel handles complex backend operations, while Vue offers a reactive, component-based frontend that is simple to maintain and scale as your application grows.

 # Q: Is Laravel scalable and good for enterprise applications?